micro-capital/v3-core/README.md

   (**Must have sufficient balance to cover transaction fees**; Must be in Hexadecimal format, e.g: `1234567890abcdef...`)

 #### RPC Configuration
-- `INFURA_KEY`: This variable should hold your Infura project ID.
+- `INFURA_API_KEY`: This variable should hold your Infura project ID.
 You need to sign up for an Infura account and create a project to obtain the project ID.

 #### Etherscan Configuration
-- `ETHERSCAN_KEY`: The Etherscan API key is used to verify deployed contracts on Etherscan.
+- `ETHERSCAN_API_KEY`: The Etherscan API key is used to verify deployed contracts on Etherscan.

 #### Uniswap Contract Configuration
 - `FACTORY_OWNER`: This variable specifies the address of the owner of the Uniswap V3 Factory contract.